 What Happens If I Need My Bladder Removed?

-If caught early, bladder cancer is treatable, and many people go on to live fulfilling lives.
-For some, treatment may involve the removal of the bladder, called a cystectomy, as part of the effort to prevent cancer from spreading.
+For some, bladder cancer treatment may involve the removal of the bladder, called a cystectomy, as part of the effort to prevent cancer from spreading.

 When the bladder is removed, urine must be rerouted from the body.
-There are a couple of options:
+There are a few options, including:

 1. Urostomy Surgery